OfirTheOne/glory-app-server-side/README.md

                             in dev-mode.
 - POST:   .../data      --> [must be authenticate] submit / update user data, expect a body with user data, if successful return 200.
-- GET:    .../me        --> [must be authenticate] get user route, expect a vaild token, if successful return 200 and the logged user.
+- GET:    .../me        --> [must be authenticate] get user route, expect a vaild token and provider, if successful return 200 and the logged user data.
-- DELETE: .../me/token  --> [must be authenticate] sign out route, expect a vaild token and deleting it, if successful return 200.
+- DELETE: .../me/token  --> [must be authenticate] sign out route, expect a vaild token and provider, and than deleting the token, if successful return 200.
 ```
 #### /users/cart